vlitzke/jekyll-theme-prologue/reading-list.md

 order: 3
 ---

-I have tried keeping lists of fnished books over the years on scraps of paper or in old planners but I end up losing them somewhere, somehow, in some other dimension.
+I have tried keeping lists of finished books over the years on scraps of paper or in old planners but I end up losing them somewhere, somehow, in some other dimension.
 It often happens that I come across a book recommendation and not even realize that I have already read it, so really, this is more for me to stay organized than for your enjoyment.

 ### Currently reading:
 - Ende, Michael: *Momo*